hot-glue-for-rails/hot-glue/README.md

 ### `--update-show-only`
 (separate field names by COMMA)

-• Make this field appear as viewable only for only edit/update action. (allowed for new/create)
+• Make this field appear as viewable only for the edit action (and not allowed in the update action).
 • When set on this list, it will override any Pundit policy for edit/update actions even when Pundit would otherwise allow the access.